Abstract

 In recent years, the literature on French cultural diplomacy has grown quite significantly.
 An important body of literature developed around the role of the Alliance Française and of the French language in cultural diplomacy (Chaubet, 2006; Dubosclard, 2001).
 Similarly, the literature has developed quite significantly around the place of French museum diplomacy (Alcantara and Peyre, 2021; Cai, 2013; Guéraiche, 2018; Peyre, 2020).
 Moreover, a recent publication coordinated by François Chaubet et al. (2024) provides one of the most important historical overviews of existing programmes and policy instruments in support of French cultural diplomacy.
 Recontextualizing the work of Fumaroli contributes to the debate.
 While he was recognized as an important commentator on French cultural policy, we claim that his work offers an essential perspective on cultural diplomacy.
 We argue that revisiting Marc Fumaroli's insights and contributions not only helps us approach French cultural diplomacy using previously underexplored critical lenses but also provides us with broad themes that can help better situate French cultural diplomacy at the intersection of ideas and intellectual history.

-Otium , studium , and cultural governance
+Otium, studium, and cultural governance

 The debate about literary and artistic merit, referred to as the Quarrel of the Ancients and the Moderns, could serve well as the backdrop for situating Marc Fumaroli's critique of French cultural policy and his critiques and hopes for French cultural diplomacy, by extension.
 With his emphasis on the importance of engaging with the past; his knowledge of the canons of French literature and visual arts; and his insistence on the significance of architectural education – for which he would certainly have liked to see more respect for classical models – it would be easy to situate Fumaroli as one who sides with the Ancients.
 In fact, he does not challenge this characterization, discernible in some of the work that synthesizes his contribution of intellectual thought (Fumaroli, 2019).
 While the label may fit, it would be limiting to confine his contribution to the age-old Quarrel.
 To better understand how Fumaroli is best positioned in the cultural diplomacy context, we need to engage with key ideas and concepts that best serve to explain how Fumaroli approaches culture and, by extension, cultural policy.

 From this general principle, Fumaroli's ideal mode of cultural participation is one consistent with the practices of the amateur.
 In his work, Fumaroli pleads for intensive cultural participation with the idea that such participation will enhance one's cultural dispositions.
 With this conviction in mind, Fumaroli challenged French cultural policy because it was never truly inclusive; it never made a real effort to offer everyone the possibility to cultivate the capacity to engage with what many consider canon.
 For Fumaroli, the decay of formal artistic education is a factor that contributes to exclusion: contemporary arts are too often esoteric and, thus, become a space reserved for the few.
 In the 20th century, French cultural policy has not served the arts but has contributed to the conditions working against the development of the amateur as the ideal cultural participant, and, therefore, the ideal public of the arts.
 Decades after these important debates on democratization of culture, the important question of education as a tool for inclusion has resurfaced in many practices and research agendas using the concept of audience development (Mohr et al., 2024; Thomas, 2015).
 What is striking is that this current research may not entertain ideas that are, in principle, fundamentally different from those expressed by Fumaroli.
-The education system, according to Fumaroli, ought to be the place where a dedication to
+The education system, according to Fumaroli, ought to be the place where a dedication to otium is perceptible, offering the resources necessary to enable cultural practices.
+It is true that the type of cultural education desired by Fumaroli leaves an important place for contemplation of the past.
+This is by no means a passive understanding of education; rather, it is a system that ought to sustain a sense of curiosity in learning in an engaging manner.

 In sum, the Fumarolian view of cultural policy revolves around the centrality of education.
 Cultural education is a practice; one tied to an ethics of self-cultivation.
 In principle, the educational system ought to support cultural participation; it is the educational system that should theoretically sustain greater cultural engagement.
 In his views and in his ideal system, the humanities are brought back into the equation and are made significant and essential to the life of the arts.
 On this point, Fumaroli's views highlight the alienation of not only philosophy but also the humanities more broadly in the sphere of arts and culture, a point that merits discussion in an era when many are trying to reconnect the arts with sciences and technology.
-For Fumaroli, the
+For Fumaroli, the studium is not only a vital force for the fruition of culture, but it is also what secures its autonomy from the potentially abusive intrusions of the sacerdotium and the imperium.
+These notions constitute not only his architecture of cultural policy, but also his views on cultural diplomacy.

 Soft power